onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

 ONAP perspective, there may be other external bodies using the same framework to specify additional records.
-For example, OPNFV has a VES project that is looking to specify records for OpenStack's internal telemetry to manage application (xNFs), physical and virtual infrastructure (compute, storage, network devices, etc.) and virtual infrastructure managers (cloud controllers, SDN controllers).
+For example, OPNFV has a VES project that is looking to specify records for OpenStack's internal telemetry to manage application (VNFs or PNFs), physical and virtual infrastructure (compute, storage, network devices, etc.) and virtual infrastructure managers (cloud controllers, SDN controllers).
 It uses ONAP's VES Agent to generate VES events from the NF and Intel's collectD agent to generate infrastructure VES events.
 Note that